ibm-cloud-architecture/refarch-cloudnative-micro-customer/building-locally.md

    `git checkout microprofile`

-3. The Auth and Keystore services are required to be ran since a JWT is required to access the Customer endpoints.
+3. The Auth and Keystore services are required to be run because a JWT is required to access the Customer endpoints.
 Follow the instructions below to run these services. https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth/tree/microprofile/building-locally.md